 Understanding rates is an integral part to getting the most out of your student loans as a borrower.
 By knowing what to expect, and why to expect it, you’ll be more empowered each payment period to pay down your debt with greater success.

-Your interest rate determines the amount, or “finance charge,” that you pay to borrow the money you’re taking out from either the Federal government or a private lender.
+Your interest rate determines the amount that you pay to borrow the money you’re taking out from either the Federal government or a private lender.
 With many lenders, your payment will first be applied to your interest charges before being applied to the principal balance of your loan for each payment period.
 Generally, your “interest rate factor” is derived from dividing your interest rate by the number of days in the year.
 Then, the factor is multiplied by the number of days since your last payment.
 This then equals how much interest you are charged for that period.
-Many lenders also advertise Annual Percentage Rates, or APRs.
+Private lenders also advertise Annual Percentage Rates, or APRs.
 The APR is a good indicator of the total cost of a loan, since it includes any fees or other associated costs vs. just the interest payment.

 A fixed interest rate loan is more stable than a variable — it remains the same for the entire duration of the loan, and cannot fluctuate based on market conditions.
 A variable interest rate loan (currently only offered through private lenders) can sometimes be lower than a fixed.
 If they don’t rise by much over time, you could possibly save money this way, but as mentioned, it carries greater risk.
 A private lender will base the loan rate on the index it uses — often the LIBOR (see below) — plus their chosen margin.
 Adding the index rate to the margin rate creates the loan rate.
 For example, if the three-month LIBOR is 1.70%, and the chosen margin 2.5%, the loan rate would be 4.3%.